Kingxukai/linux/Documentation/trace/rv/linear_temporal_logic.rst

    RAIN imply (WET until not RAIN)

-means: if it is raining, it is going to be wet until the rain stops.
+means: if it is raining, it is going to be wet until the woke rain stops.

 .. code-block::